-The global biofuels market size was valued at USD 123.98 billion in 2023 and is projected to reach a value of USD 243.37 billion by 2032, registering a CAGR of 7.02% during the forecast period (2024-2032).
+The global biofuels market size was valued at USD 123.98 billion in 2023.
+It is estimated to reach from USD 132.67 billion in 2024 to USD 243.37 billion by 2032, registering a CAGR of 7.02% during the forecast period (2024-2032).
 The increase in Biofuels market share during the forecast period is related to factors such as renewable energy targets, advancements in feedstock production, rising public awareness, and the adoption of biofuels in emerging economies.

 Biofuels, commonly called liquid transportation fuels, are derived from plant materials such as forest and mill residues, wood and wood residues, crops and residues, aquatic plants, animal wastes, livestock residues, and other organic portions of urban waste.